mhetzzy/GetAndCleanData_CourseProject/README.md

 6. Convert the activity and subject columns into factors
 7. Create a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-    The final result is displayed in the file:  tidy.txt
+    The final result is displayed in the file:  tidydata.txt